rebeccaleff/Lassie/README.md

 # Lassie

-AWS Lambda function monitoring under Lassie's CLI.
+The ephemeral nature of AWS Lambda functions makes them difficult to monitor and debug.
+Current monitoring services either:
+(A) Rely on logs generated from AWS Cloudwatch, which offers limited and less granular data than ideal at less than real-time speed, or
+(B) Retroactively fit monitoring code onto existing Lambda functions, adding additional time, overhead, and expense to the deployment process.

+Lassie’s integration with the AWS CLI allows users to follow the traditional process of deploying Lambda functions while instantly viewing performance metrics & visuals in a locally hosted browser window.
+The free, open-source nature of the tool allows for unlimited customization.

 ## Getting Started

 These instructions will get you Lassie's CLI running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Configuration with aws cli is provided.
+Configuration with AWS-CLI is provided.
 See CLI Commands below for more documentation.

 ### Prerequisites

-Install the aws cli
+Install the AWS-CLI
 ```
 https://docs.aws.amazon.com/cli/latest/userguide/installing.html
 ```